 Good news for those who enjoy the occasional Big Mac – McDonald’s has announced that they will be returning to Bolivia in 2015.
 The first restaurant is expected to open in Santa Cruz and, if successful, other franchises will pop up around the country.

 The hamburger behemoth closed its last Bolivian restaurant in 2002 after five years of lukewarm trading.
-The company didn’t offer an official reason for their departure which has led to a lot of speculation.
+McDonald’s didn’t offer an official reason for their departure which has led to a lot of speculation.

-In 2011, an hour-long documentary called “Why McDonald’s went broke in Bolivia” was released on YouTube examining possible cultural, health and economic reasons for McDonald’s demise.
+In 2011, an hour-long documentary called “Why McDonald’s went broke in Bolivia” was released on YouTube examining possible cultural and economic reasons for the chains demise.
 However, many argue that the documentary is intrinsically flawed due to its obvious anti-American and globalisation agenda.

 The video was discovered by Hispanic Speaking News who published their own bias and erroneous version of events.
 The story went viral and poorly researched clickbait articles popped up on Facebook newsfeeds across the world.
 Many even neglected to mention that McDonald’s left Bolivia 13 years ago, reporting the story as if it were current news.
 The core premise of the documentary and subsequent web articles is that Bolivians are fundamentally against the concept of fast food.

 “Fast-food represents the complete opposite of what Bolivians consider a meal should be.
 To be a good meal, food has to have been prepared with love, dedication, certain hygiene standards and proper cook time”.